RunningToOblivion/sudoku_solver/README.md

 # Sudoku Solver Website

-This project is a Sudoku solver website that allows users to input Sudoku grids either by clicking on the squares or by typing in the numbers.
+This project is a Sudoku solver website that allows users to input Sudoku grids in order to solve them.
 The website utilizes a backtracking algorithm to solve the Sudoku puzzles.

 ## Installation